FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 <LanguageSpecific to="graphql">

-To fetch entity [associated data](../../use/data-model.md#associated-data), simply use `associatedData` output field in an entity object with specific associated data names as sub-fields.
+To fetch entity [associated data](../../use/data-model.md#associated-data), use the `associatedData` field within an entity object and specify required associated data names as sub-fields.
 [Localized associated data](../../use/data-model.md#localized-associated-data) need a *locale context* in the query, either by using the [`entityLocaleEquals`](../filtering/locale.md#entity-locale-equals) filter constraint or by explicitly specifying `locale` argument of the `associatedData` field.
 Using GraphQL aliases, you can fetch the same